dongspy/legoseq/readme.md

 * Fix refers to a given sequence of bases, which needs to be provided in advance, and legoseq uses an alignment algorithm to determine the position of the Fix sequence in the read;

-* Variable refers to the variable sequence, which needs to be determined according to the upstream and downstream Fix sequences.
+* Variable refers to the variable sequence, which needs to be determined according to the upstream and downstream Fix sequences;

-* barcode sequence indicates the Index.
-The barcode sequence must be provided in advance to perform the demultiplex sequence.
+* Index refers to the barcode sequence of a sample, which can be used for demultiplexing;

 For details, see test/data/blockinfo.tsv